Green-throated carib hummingbird (Sericotes holosericeus) visiting a bird of paradise (Strelitzia reginae) flower in the U.S. Virgin Islands

 A member of the banana family, the bird of paradise is a popular ornamental plant.
 It is native to South Africa.
 Like many of the ornamental plants in the Virgin Islands, it was brought here for landscaping.
 Now many such plants can be found growing in the wild as well as in gardens.

 The bird of paradise gets its name from the unique flower that can resemble a brightly colored bird in flight.
 It is a large plant that can grow to several feet in height.
 It is frequently visited by birds such as hummingbirds and bananaquits.
-Hummingbirds (such as the green-throated carib in the picture) insert their long beaks into the flower to drink nectar.
+Hummingbirds (like the green-throated carib in the picture) insert their long beaks into the flower to drink nectar.
 Bananaquits use a different strategy: they use their short, stout beaks to poke a hole near the base of the flower to get at the nectar within.

-Close-up of a colorful lobster claw plant.
+Close-up of a colorful lobster claw plant (Heliconia rostrata) in the U.S. Virgin Islands

 Lobster Claw (Heliconia rostrata)